megymj/TIL/Software Engineering/Ch2. Software Processes.md

   not a good basis for a production system:
   - It may be impossible to tune the system to meet non- functional requirements;
-  - Prototypes are normally undocumented;^
+  - Prototypes are normally undocumented;
   - The prototype structure is usually degraded through rapid change;
   - The prototype probably will not meet normal organisational